DRAGEN Array Local Analysis

 To retrain the CN model file, 96 samples must be used at minimum with 90 of those samples passing QC defined as Log R Dev less than or equal to 0.2.
 It is recommended to train with at least 150 samples.
 A greater number of samples can be advantageous, but diminishing returns and longer computation times are seen after 3,000 samples.

-It is recommended to manually QC the training samples and remove samples that have Log R Dev > 0.2, call rate < 0.99, or TGA Control probe < 1.0 so only the highest quality sample are used in the training.
+It is recommended to manually QC the training samples and remove samples that have Log R Dev > 0.2, call rate < 0.99, or TGA Control probe < 1.0 so only the highest quality samples are used in the training.
 The same samples used to create the new cluster file should be used to retrain the CN Model.
 To minimize batch effect in the training sample set, the samples should be analyzed in as few batches as possible and come from the same reagent lots.

 The copy-number train algorithm is designed with the assumption that the copy number distribution resembles the standard population distributions.
 This ensures the updated CN model file is representative of the normal populations in which it will be used to calculate copy number for key pharmacogenomic targets.